| Title: | Functions and Data for a Course on Modern Regression and Classification |

 values to a plot of observed values versus x-values,

-regression.
+in rpart regression.
 Where predicted values change

 between two successive x-values lines are extended to the midway